 I have to say it’s probably a good bet for a large group, say a family reunion.
 Knowing other people on the bus fosters the interactive element.

-Tickets are $74, with no discount for kids—another reason to skip it with younger children.
+Tickets are more than $70, with no discount for kids—another reason to skip it with younger children.

 The Ride had things I would tweak—the sound level first and foremost— but overall it was more amusing and better executed than other themed bus tours I’ve tried.
 If you fit the groups it’s best for, I would say give it a go.